mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - The user selects a table to be referenced by these columns.
 - The user selects a column in the reference table from which the column will match values.
 By default, this is set to the 'Primary Key' column in the referenced table.
 When changing this field, the user can select only columns with a `UNIQUE` or `PRIMARY KEY` constraint.

-## Scenario 2: User Removes an Existing Foreign Key Constraint
+## Scenario 2: User Deletes an Existing Foreign Key Constraint

 ### Scenario 2a: From table constraint settings